Omahans overwhelmingly approve $200 million bond issue

 Voters on Tuesday overwhelmingly approved measures allowing the City of Omaha to issue $200 million in bonds to create a long-term street maintenance program and to pay off those bonds with an increase in property taxes.

-While Omaha’s economy has been upended by the novel coronavirus, it appeared that fixing roads — often the target of muttered curses from drivers who hit cracks and potholes — remained a priority for voters.
+While Omaha’s economy has been upended by the novel coronavirus, it appears that fixing roads — often the target of muttered curses from drivers who hit cracks and potholes — remains a priority for voters.

 Now that the bond issue has passed, residents can expect the first round of road work to begin this summer, Mayor Jean Stothert said.